starseeker/brlcad/doc/notes/libbobol_engineering_lessons.md

 overtaken by newer demand is `SUPERSEDED` and is simply discarded.
 Using one status for both made normal camera timing capable of terminating convergence.

+### Hidden tombstones do not own a stable identity

+Sparse box-to-mesh publication retains an old hidden plan slot and appends the active mesh slot.
+Both records deliberately carry the same stable `InstanceId`.
+A later PoP cut-bin swap in the old group used to rewrite the global ID-to-index map unconditionally, so the hidden tombstone stole the active replacement's index.
+The next cut update combined that old index with the new group's metadata, underflowed two zero bin counts to `UINT32_MAX`, and asked the renderer to scan more than eight billion phantom occurrences.

+Rule: a duplicate retained record may update an identity index only when the mapping still names the record's source slot.
+Validate group cardinality, span membership, and source-bin ownership before the first sparse mutation;
+fall back to an authoritative rebuild on mismatch.
+Test the complete shared part, replacement tombstone, old-group swap, active-replacement cut sequence.
+Checking only final instance count or one ordinary rebind does not exercise the aliasing failure.

+### Cancellation is not invalid geometry

+Flat atlas construction formerly returned one Boolean for malformed input and deadline interruption.
+An abort after one committed range therefore changed a valid `Preparing` certificate into permanent `Failed`.
+Separately, one source-authored PoP range could exceed the entire deadline, so retries never committed even their first unit.

+Rule: preparation outcomes are typed.
+Split source ranges into bounded atomic units, retain complete units across frames, report interruption without changing validity, and reserve `Failed` for data which cannot become valid on retry.
+A regression must interrupt inside a source range, observe strict partial progress, then resume the identical target to completion.

 ### Thread cleanup must retain registry entries through callbacks

 The source-realization shutdown contract test exposed two independent races on